NipponPa/cpe334se-finalproject/docs/adr/001-supabase-authentication-approach.md

 # Architecture Decision Record: Supabase Authentication Implementation

 ## Title
-Use Supabase for Authentication in Next.js Application
+Use Supabase with Google OAuth for Authentication in Next.js Application

 ## Status
 Accepted

 ## Context
 Our Next.js application requires a robust authentication system to secure user data and provide personalized experiences.
 We need to decide on an authentication approach that balances development speed, security, maintainability, and scalability.
+The primary requirement is to implement Google OAuth for user authentication.

 ## Decision
-We will implement authentication using Supabase for the following reasons:
+We will implement authentication using Supabase with Google OAuth integration for the following reasons:

 ### Technical Requirements
 - Need to support email/password authentication
-- Requirement for OAuth providers (Google, GitHub, etc.)
+- Requirement for Google OAuth provider
 - Server-side rendering compatibility
 - Type safety with TypeScript
 - Session management